-We provide free refreshments in each session, and aim to have a delicious homemade cake (or two!) to go around.
+We provide free refreshments, and aim to have some delicious snacks to go around.
 Providing tasty refreshments is a purposeful action on our behalf – we know how difficult it can be to go along to something new and we want you to feel as comfortable as possible.
 Cake helps!

 Next support group

 Our events aim to let people know that their experiences, as painful as they are, are a normal part of the bereavement process.
-For example, it is not unusual to have trouble concentrating or to lose your appetite when grieving, and knowing that that’s normal can be a relief.
+For example, it is not unusual to experience a whole host of feelings, worries and body changes when grieving, and knowing that that’s normal can be a relief.
 Normalising our experiences can be one of the most helpful things when we feel low.

 The most well-known bereavement models are staged models, which indicate that bereavement involves moving through specific emotions in a semi-linear fashion.
 We have learned that this is not the case.
 Bereavement is a human experience and it does not necessarily just get easier every day – it is a rollercoaster in which you will be up and down at unpredictable points in time, whether that be 6 months, 2 years, or 5 years down the line.
 We would say that bereavement is not something that goes away, but something that changes shape over time.